Protected trees and woodlands

 Complete the e-form via the Tree Issue link giving details of the trees, and the reasons why you think they should be protected.

 The future development of land may be a reason for protecting trees, but a TPO is not a tool for blocking development.
-Doncaster Council has to consider the risk to protected trees when deciding planning applications.
+City of Doncaster Council has to consider the risk to protected trees when deciding planning applications.

 No, there are some exceptions in the legislation whereby it is permissible to cut down or prune a protected tree without the consent of the Council.